halajun/halajun.github.io/_pages/about.md

 * Reviewer for robotics academic conferences: IROS, ICRA.

 # Colorful Life
-* When I’m not doing research I enjoy a variety of hobbies, especially playing soccer and photography, and am always interested in trying new things.
+* When I’m not doing research I enjoy a variety of hobbies, especially playing soccer and photography.
+In particular, I am always interested in trying new things.